xenloops/talk-dogfood-pipeline-ci/README.md

 ## About the speaker

 Nathan Larson has led static analysis teams at two major financial institutions, pen-tested internet-connected industrial devices, performed code review in aerospace, and taught security and programming at the university and grad school levels.
 He has an MS in software engineering, a BS in computer science, and has held a few security certifications -- all of which show a proficiency in reading textbooks and passing exams.
 He wrote insecure code in several industries for two decades before catching the AppSec bug, from which he hasn't recovered in 10+ years.

-He works as an AppSec architect at a consulting shop called Concord in the Twin Cities (MN, USA), and leads the local OWASP chapter, which you can find by typing "OWASP-MSP" in your favorite search engine.
-He enjoys astronomy, cribbage, and finding silly mistakes in production code.
+He works as an AppSec architect at a consulting shop called Concord in the Twin Cities (MN, USA), and leads the local OWASP chapter, which you can find by typing "OWASP-MSP" in your favorite search engine _(we're always looking for speakers, hint hint)_.
+He enjoys astronomy, cribbage, raising chickens, and finding silly mistakes in production code.

 <br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br />